 Results will be posted on www.rmtiming.co at the conclusion of the event.
 There will be a live results kiosk at the race venue.

 Looking for a place to stay race weekend?
 There are numerous lodging choices available in the Mancos Valley, from B&Bs to VRBOs.
 Make it a race-cation weekend!

 With a race date of mid October, expect cooler temperatures than our June race.
 Average temperature at 8am in mid October is 40 degrees.
 Expect temperatures to start out cool and steadily increase as the morning progresses, potentially reaching into the lower 60’s.
 Use the aid stations and stay hydrated.

 Refunds & Transfers

 As with most races, we are unable to offer refunds, transfers, or deferrals.
-However, if we are forced to cancel or adjust our event to meet COVID guidelines, we will provide all registered runners a fair option.

 Please complete the following survey to help us better understand your race experience.